Discussing controversy through theatre

-Five performers sat at a long table, looking at their scripts while meeting eyes with the audience.
-It was a tensed atmosphere - nobody knew what to really expect.
-What characters would we get to meet at this read and how was it going to be presented exactly?
+Five performers sat at a long table, looking at their scripts, occasionally meeting the eyes of the audience.
+The atmosphere was tense — nobody knew what to expect.
+What characters would we meet at the read and how was it going to be presented?

-Light - A Staged Reading addresses the history of Penang, Adelaide and colonisation during the rise of the British Empire.
-Going all the way back to 1786 when Francis Light claimed the island of Penang as British property, the audience journeys to 50 years later where his son William laid out the foundation of Adelaide in Australia.
-Beyond history and free market capitalism, family, loss and confusion formed the core of this script.
+Light — A Staged Reading addresses the history of Penang, Adelaide and colonisation during the time of the British Empire.
+Going all the way back to 1786, when Francis Light claimed the island of Penang as British property, the audience journeys to 50 years later where his son William laid out the foundation of Adelaide in Australia.
+Beyond history and free market capitalism, family, loss and confusion formed the core of the script.

-After all, history is an ever-changing narrative of the victor and the vocal, and really isn't all about facts.
+After all, history is an ever-changing narrative of the victor and the vocal; it isn’t really all about facts.

-But there was clarity - we were able to see the Light, so to speak - and plenty of parallels were being drawn from one character to another.
-This made for a layered script and a full stimulation of one's imagination since no stage directions were physically executed during the read itself.
-Even for the team, the read has brought about some insight to how the show can be staged in future.
+But there was clarity.
+We could see the Light, so to speak, and many parallels were drawn from one character to another.
+This made for a layered script and a full stimulation of one’s imagination, since no stage directions were physically executed during the read itself.
+Even for the team, the read brought about some insight on how the show could be staged in future.

-Excited and personable, B-Side received a crash course in local narratives, history and how a book was birthed from wanting to put up this production.
-People came into the production, pulled out and new faces joined the team during the three years of trying to put this production together.
+B-Side received a crash course in local narratives, history and how a book was birthed from wanting to put up this production.
+People came into the production, pulled out and new faces joined the team during the three years of trying to put the production together.
 And now in 2019, the work will finally be shared with global audiences in Malaysia and Australia.
-It's been a long journey but having spoken to the team, seemed like the timing is ripe now.
+It’s been a long journey, but having spoken to the personable team, it seems like the timing is ripe.